Skip to content

 Choose one next step today.
 If you need access now, call the library.
 If the bill is the problem, check Lifeline.
 If you need training, contact Virginia Works.
 If child care, food, rent, or utilities are blocking you, start with CommonHelp and local DSS.

-Review Virginia grants for a wider state overview, but use the word grant carefully.
-Most help is a benefit, service, discount, voucher, training slot, loaned device, or local program with rules.
+Use the word grant carefully.
+Most technology help is a benefit, service, discount, voucher, training slot, loaned device, or local program with rules.
+The safest path is to start with official offices, schools, libraries, and trusted nonprofits before paying for anything.

 El programa federal ACP ya no esta activo.
 Lifeline puede ayudar a algunas familias con un descuento mensual para telefono o internet.
 Las reglas, documentos y disponibilidad cambian segun el programa y el condado.
 Siempre confirme los detalles con la oficina oficial antes de aplicar.